 An elevated level of EC10-16 hydrocarbons and one elevated level of naphthalene were encountered in the made ground when compared to very stringent UU pipework criteria.
 The analytical data indicates a slight exceedance of naphthalene (0.51mg/kg vs 0.5mg/kg trigger level) in WS203 (0.1-0.3mbgl) and an exceedance of EC10-EC16 hydrocarbons (65.5mg/kg vs 10mg/kg trigger level) in WS104 (0.1-0.6mbgl).
 If the pipes were installed in the made ground in these areas then barrier pipe would be required.

-However if the pipework is laid in the natural strata (usually at depths of at least 0.75mbgl) then standard PE pipe may be appropriate.
-This is subject to the completion of a UU risk assessment document.
+However if the pipework is laid in the natural strata (usually at depths of at least 0.75mbgl) then standard PE pipe is considered appropriate.

-One elevated phytotoxic contaminant was identified however this is not considered to pose a significant risk to flora and the elevated concentration will be remediated as part of pollutant linkage 1.
+One elevated phytotoxic contaminant was identified in WS204 however this is not considered to pose a significant risk to flora and the elevated concentration will be remediated as part of pollutant linkage 1.